Radiologic Technology

 The curriculum prepares individuals to enter the workforce as entry level Diagnostic Radiologic Technologists, also known as Radiographers.
 Graduates of the program are eligible to apply for national credentialing through the American Registry of Radiologic Technologists www.arrt.org.
 The Associate of Applied Science degree in Radiologic Technology is a terminal occupational degree and the credits generally earned are not applicable to other degrees.

-The School is a full-time residential program and does not offer distance education, part-time, evening or weekend classes.
-Due to the fundamental integration of clinical and didactic components of the program, the outlined course curriculum posted below does not allow for deviation or modification.
+The School is a full-time residential program and does not offer distance education, part-time or weekend classes.
+Due to the fundamental integration of clinical and didactic components of the program, the outlined course curriculum posted does not allow for deviation or modification.
 Students are expected to maintain enrollment in line with the structured pace of all program courses.
 Please click on the AAS Degree Program Catalog link for more detailed information about the program.

 AAS Degree Program in Radiologic Technology Information